-At Pines Federal, our Houston federal employment lawyers are passionate about protecting the rights of federal employees in disability claims.
+At Pines Federal (The Law Offices of Eric L. Pines, PLLC), our Houston federal employment lawyers are passionate about protecting the rights of federal employees in disability claims.
 If you are living with a disability, you have a right to reasonable accommodation or reassignment to duties that can be performed in your condition, or to fair disability benefits.
 Each case is unique, and our extensive knowledge of federal employee rights in disability cases has proven to be of great benefit to the hundreds of federal employees we have represented over our years in practice.

 Representing injured and disabled federal employees is our specialty and passion!
 If you are limited at work by an injury or illness, you likely feel intimidated maneuvering through the maze of federal rules and regulations.
 Even the seemingly simple step of determining whether you are, in fact, disabled is often a complicated legal determination.
 The good news is that the Federal laws that govern this area are actually on your side and you have many rights available to assist you with accommodation.

-At Pines Federal, our attorneys bring a unique combination of experience, client-centered service along with a personally tailored approach to Federal employee disability law.
+At Pines Federal (The Law Offices of Eric L. Pines, PLLC), our attorneys bring a unique combination of experience, client-centered service along with a personally tailored approach to Federal employee disability law.
 From our Houston office, we represent employees of every federal agency throughout the United States and the World.
 If you are a federal employee with physical or mental limitations, contact us to discuss your options for getting the right accommodations.

-The legal professionals at Pines Federal understand the big picture and can help you with your EEO office, labor relations specialists as well as someone who understands the intricacies of federal laws rules and regulations.
+The legal professionals at Pines Federal (The Law Offices of Eric L. Pines, PLLC) understand the big picture and can help you with your EEO office, labor relations specialists as well as someone who understands the intricacies of federal laws rules and regulations.

 A disabled employee sits somewhere on a continuum of legal needs beginning with: